 Individuals have different genes for these enzymes.
 Some individuals have less capable CPY1A2 enzymes than others.

-Your tolerance is too high.
+Your caffeine tolerance is too high.

 With everyday caffeine, your brain becomes tolerant by creating more sleep receptors and speeding up your metabolism.

 You might need to drink a heavy dosage to feel that punch again, and the increased dosage won’t last long either.
-Every time your tolerance increases, you will demand double the amount of caffeine to feel its after-effects.

 If you have reached a particular stage where caffeine does nothing to you, and you demand a more significant portion of caffeine consumption, it’s best to take a break.